-- The footprint of the rack is 4 feet by 8 feet, and it requires 2 to 3 days to acquire and prepare the materials and to assemble the rack - The rack includes an enclosure designed to house the vacuum pumps for the sampler. - The rack should be assembled according to the detailed specifications provided in Appendix E.
+• The footprint of the rack is 4 feet by 8 feet, and an experienced carpenter would be able to assemble it in roughly 2 to 3 days.

+- The rack includes an enclosure designed to house the vacuum pumps for the sampler.
+It is critical that this enclosure is built water resistant, but also well vented. - The rack should be assembled according to the detailed specifications provided in Appendix E although adjustments can be made to best fit building practices in that area.